Skekich/GameDevTVGameJam/README.md

 First Game Jam entry
 GameDevTV game jam
 Pre pre pre alpha WIP
-All the sprites, animations and music is from OpenGameArt.org
+All the sprites, animations and music are from OpenGameArt.org